-Within all zones specified in Section 55.4.6.2.1 (CG, ML, MG, and MC as an Interim Use) Distribution, Off-Site Processing, Enclosed Nurseries, Community Propagation Centers within a lawfully constructed structure in existence prior to January 1, 2016 shall be principally permitted with a Zoning Clearance Certificate and Coastal Development Permit when meeting all applicable Performance Standards, as well as the Eligibility Criteria in Sections 55.4.6.3.1 and 55.4.6.3.2 as well as the Siting Criteria specified in Sections 55.4.6.4.1, 55.4.6.4.2, and 55.4.6.4.3.
+Within all zones specified in Section 55.4.6.2.1 (CG, ML, MG, and MC as an Interim Use) Distribution, Off-Site Processing, Enclosed Nurseries, Community Propagation Centers within a lawfully constructed structure in existence prior to January 1, 2016 shall be principally permitted with a Zoning Clearance Certificate and Coastal Development Permit when meeting all applicable Performance Standards, as well as the Eligibility Criteria in Sections 55.4.6.3.1 and 55.4.6.3.2 as well as all applicable Siting Criteria.
+In the MC zone, a Conditional Use Permit and Coastal Development Permit are required for interim cannabis uses.